-In 2012, an economic benefit study was completed by the University of Arizona's prestigious L. William Seidman Research Institute showing significant socio-economic benefits for Arizona, Pinal County, and the Town of Florence.
+In 2012, an economic benefit study was completed by Arizona State University's prestigious L. William Seidman Research Institute showing significant socio-economic benefits for Arizona, Pinal County, and the Town of Florence.
 An update to chapter 5 of the original study was completed in 2013 and is based on the project's Pre-Feasibility Study filed with SEDAR on March 28, 2013.

 The updated socio-economic data prepared by the L. William Seidman Research Institute at Arizona State University shows: